mozaik-association/mozaik/docs/3Marketing-emails.md

 # Marketing emails

-As the standard Odoo module that allows to create mailing lists, the Mozaik module - wich is more powerfull and complete than the Odoo standard - provide you to manage the marketing emails of the organisation.
+The emails marketing module offers additional functionalities to complement the Odoo standard.
+The module provides you to manage the marketing emails of your organisation.

 It will provide access to :

-- The general information of the marketing emails
+- The general information of your marketing emails
 - The recurrent mailings
 - The management of failures
 - The reporting